By MICHAEL SCHREIBER

 UPDATE: The Philadelphia Historical Commission added Engine 46 firehouse to its list of certified historical properties in January 2018.
 The immediate threat to demolish the building appears to have abated, although (in November 2018) the building remains unoccupied.
 Following is an article on the history and importance of the firehouse, written in 2013.

-The Engine 46 firehouse, 1401 S. Water St. at Reed, was constructed in 1894-95.
-Contractor: Charles O’Neill.
-Architect: possibly John T. Windrim.
-A fine example of Dutch/Flemish Revival design.
-Last used as a restaurant.
+The Engine 46 firehouse, 1401 S. Water St. at Reed St., in Philadelphia, was constructed in 1894-95.
+The contractor was Charles O’Neill, and the architect was quite possibly John T. Windrim.
+It is fine example of Dutch/Flemish Revival design, which was last used as a restaurant.
 This historic building is due to be demolished this week by Cedar Realty for unknown purposes.

 In our era, when the stress is on functionalism in architecture, it might be difficult for many to conceive of a fire station as a civic monument.
 But in 1895, when the Engine 46 firehouse was opened on Philadelphia’s southern waterfront, municipal architecture was often expected to be imposing in style, if not in size.
 This expectation was especially prevalent in Philadelphia.
 Although the city was traditionally conservative in its tastes, it had become an industrial powerhouse and the ninth largest city in the world.
 There were hopes that Philadelphia would soon rival the great cities of Europe in both commerce and culture.

 In 1891, Philadelphia’s vision for the future received a spectacular boost with the proposal for a Parkway to stretch from the Public Buildings to Fairmount Park.
 This was followed in 1895 by the architectural competition funded by City Council for a magnificent art museum to rise above the Parkway.